-Budapest venders will accept many U.S. debit and credit cards, but cash is more frequently used.
+Budapest venders will accept many U.S. debit and credit cards, and contactless card payments are the norm.
 When using local ATM machines, you can select whether you want to receive Euros or Forints.
 If you have to exchange cash from one currency to another, you should visit the post office, not the bank.
 Past participants recommended the OTP banks because they had ATMs all over and were reliable.
 Beware of international charges when taking out a different currency.
 You may want to get some Forints prior to departure, or take some out at the airport using your debit card, but be aware that rates are higher there.